tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

 <p><img height="444px" src="http://www.swipeclouds.com/img/run_cordova.jpg" width="469px"></p>

-## How to Compile Angular2 Apps as Mobile Apps Using Ahead-oF-Time Compilation (aot) ##
+## How to Compile Angular Apps as Mobile Apps Using Ahead-oF-Time Compilation (aot) ##

 <p>Next we will add the source code for the source code for our mobile app to this default project.
 Download the zipped <strong>src.zip</strong> file posted above and empty the contents of the zipped "src" folder&nbsp;into the src folder of the project. &nbsp;And again run the command:</p>

-    C:\Angular2&gt;first-app&gt;ng serve
+    C:\Angular&gt;first-app&gt;ng serve

 <p>I will jump ahead here to explain how to build your "www" folder for mobile.
-The BIG SECRET to compiling an Angular 2 App for Mobile that isn't obvious.
-To build an Angular 2 App so it will work as a Mobile App in XCODE or Android Studio is setting up the pathways correctly.
+The BIG SECRET to compiling an Angular App for Mobile that isn't obvious.
+To build an Angular App so it will work as a Mobile App in XCODE or Android Studio is setting up the pathways correctly.
 Look at the index.html from the "src" folder you added to the project and notice the following:</p>

     &lt;script&gt;document.write('&lt;base href="' + document.location + '" /&gt;');&lt;script&gt;

-<p>Next we want to bundle our Angular 2 Mobile App for importing into XCODE (iPhone) or Android Studio.
+<p>Next we want to bundle our Angular Mobile App for importing into XCODE (iPhone) or Android Studio.
 I will just discuss Android Studio here to keep this article shot since XCODE is very similar.
 Bundles are generated by default to:

     projectFolder/dist/